This article was last updated Aug. 22, 2022.

 College in the time of COVID-19

-Unlike in previous years, sending your teen off to college will probably look different this year.
-Before they start school, you may have to get them tested for COVID-19.
-If they are able to live on campus, there may be physical distancing requirements in place.
+Just as in recent years, sending your teen off to college may come with specific protocols and precautions.
+Before they start school, they may need to get tested for COVID-19, get vaccinated or get boosters.
+If they are living on campus, there may be physical distancing requirements in place.
 They may have to wear masks in public spaces, and some of their classes may be online-only.

 Every college and university will have slightly different policies, so be sure to check with administrative staff if you have any questions.
 You can also get up-to-date information on how Wellmark is handling the coronavirus pandemic and what testing and treatments are covered under Wellmark plans at Wellmark.com/coronavirus Opens New Window.